 59:00 Most Americans say they prefer to die at home.
 However, 70% of deaths occur in a hospital, nursing home or long term care facility.
 “NPT Reports: Aging Matters: End of Life” weaves personal stories of families alongside interviews with scholars, doctors, and medical ethicists to explore the complicated experience of dying, and why so..

-Adaptive Technology items for Family Caregivers Home Care Providers Senior Communities Healthcare and ACOs Hospice Providers Motion Sensors; Motion Sensors; Pressure Sensors (Bed & Chair); Memory Boost The GrandCare Memory Boost uses reminders, to do checklists, journal features and event scheduling right on the simple touch appliance in the home, perfect for individuals who can..
+Adaptive Technology items for Family Caregivers Home Care Providers Senior Communities Healthcare and ACOs Hospice Providers Motion Sensors; Motion Sensors; Pressure Sensors (Bed & Chair); Memory Boost The heart of the GrandCare System is a large touchscreen in the residence which provides the individual with social communications, instructions, reminders, medication prompts, and web-based entertainment.
+Caregivers..